bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Cool.
 Okay.
-B: leaner and more powerful transactions.
+(Update) B: leaner and more powerful transactions.
 Do you know what IOC transactions are?

 Sjors: 00:27:14

-I think that was the back and forth protocol.
-No, sorry, the cryptographic protocol we were talking about.
+I think that was the cryptographic protocol we were talking about.

 Aaron: 00:27:19